 Credit hours earned on an affiliated program are applied to the student's transcript and count towards program completion.
-Grades received on these programs are also recorded on the student's permanent transcript and will be factored into the cumulative grade point average.
+Grades received on these programs are also recorded on the student's 32 permanent transcript and will be factored into the cumulative grade point average.

-Contact the Office of Graduate Studies at graduatestudies@adrian.edu with questions about policies, registration, and financial aid.
+Contact the Office of Graduate Studies at graduatestudies@adrian.edu with questions about policies and registration.
+For questions about financial aid, contact the Office of Financial Aid at finaid@adrian.edu.